marvinthang/cs2100-visualizer/README.md

 4. comparing against solver groups
 5. checking simplified expressions

-This proves that the project is more than a static UI.
-It contains working simulation logic, interactive visualization, automated testing, and correctness-sensitive data transformations.

 ---

 # 9. System Design

-This section explains how the main modules are organized and how data flows through the system.

 CS2100 Visualizer is a client-side React application.
 The app does not currently use a backend server or database.
-Each learning module has its own page-level UI and state management, while correctness-sensitive logic is kept in `core/` folders so it can be tested independently.
+Each learning module has its own page-level UI and state management, while simulation and solving logic is kept in `core/` folders so it can be tested independently.

 ## 9.1 Overall Architecture